uxuimercergroup/evolution/src/content/buttons/settings.md

 **type**
 - Default Value: --
 - Option Value: **button, submit**
-- Description: Add one of the option values on the `type` attribute of the butto
+- Description: Add one of the option values on the `type` attribute of the button